DefVINS: Visual-Inertial Odometry for Deformable Scenes: Visual--Inertial Odometry

 \subsection{Observability analysis}

 Following~\cite{cerezoGNSS}, observability is assessed from a discrete-time perspective by linearizing the measurement residuals over a finite temporal window.
-Although Lie derivatives are not explicitly computed, the resulting Jacobians capture the local sensitivity of the measurements to the state in a manner analogous to the continuous-time formulation.
+Although Lie derivatives are not explicitly computed, the resulting Jacobians capture the local sensitivity of the residuals with respect to the state, analogously to the continuous-time formulation.
 As shown in~\cite{hesch2014consistency,huang2009observability}, the rank of the stacked Jacobian matrix determines the locally observable directions and is critical for estimator consistency.

-Within this framework, observability is analyzed over a two-keyframe window $\{t{-}1,t\}$, jointly considering inertial preintegration, geometric visual, and non-rigid deformation residuals acting on the state~\eqref{eq:obs-vector-state-vio}.
+Within this framework, we analyze observability over a two-keyframe window $\{\tau{-}1,\tau\}$, jointly considering inertial preintegration, geometric visual, and non-rigid deformation residuals acting on the state~\eqref{eq:obs-vector-state-vio}.
 The corresponding observability matrix $\mathcal{O}$ is obtained by stacking the Jacobians of all residuals with respect to the state vector $\boldsymbol{\xi}$, yielding